usetrmnl/mockups/README.md

 #### Quickstart

-1. download a plugin screen from your [TRMNL Playlist](https://usetrmnl.comm/playlists) (right-click to "Save as image...")
+1. download a plugin screen from your [TRMNL Playlist](https://usetrmnl.comm/playlists) (right-click > "Save Image As...")
 2. download any `*.psd` file from the collection below
 3. open the file in Photoshop, Affinity, or free on the web at photopea.com
 4. double-click the small square inside the layer named "Plugins" - this will look a bit different in each file